 ABOUT BACK PAIN

 Low back pain (LBP) is the fifth most common reason for physician visits, affecting nearly 60-80% of people throughout their lifetime.
-Weather you have a chronic nagging pain or if you have recently experienced a strain or in acute sharp pain we can help!
+Whether you have a chronic nagging pain or if you have recently experienced a strain or in acute sharp pain we can help!